filippoCaste/se2-05-ThesisManagement/README.md

   ```

 - PUT `/:applicationId`
-  - Description: accept or refuse an application made by a student
+  - Description: accept or reject an application made by a student
   - Request Body:
     - `status`
   - Response: